jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 All of this is just courtesy to support all these concepts in Encircle.
 My gut feeling is that something simpler might be come up with in the future.

 For instance the __Protected__ connector notation was come up with at a very early stage, long before the other inheritance-related modifiers were considered.
-My gut feeling is that I have to let go of the notation for __Protected__ and go for a notation more concise and integrated with all of the other things that can be expressed. __Protected__ really might not deserve such an intrinsic notation compared to the rest of the inheritance-related modifiers.
+My gut feeling is that I might let go of the notation for __Protected__ and go for a notation more concise and integrated with all of the other things that can be expressed. __Protected__ really might not deserve such an intrinsic notation compared to the rest of the inheritance-related modifiers.

 This article is just put here to make sure that at least all of this stuff is possible in Encircle, but my gut feeling is that a replacement for all of this might be found.